🇸🇪

 Where It Gets Harder

-Sweden's vegan infrastructure is outstanding in cities, but traditional cooking and hospitality contexts demand more active navigation than the country's progressive reputation might lead you to expect.
+Sweden's vegan infrastructure is outstanding in cities, but traditional cooking and hospitality contexts demand more active navigation than the country's progressive reputation might suggest.

 🌲